-Why Study Sociology at Taylor?
+Why study sociology at Taylor?

-The ideal student for the sociology major is passionate and has a heart for social and biblical justice.
+The ideal student for sociology is passionate and has a heart for social and biblical justice.
 They are intellectually curious—wanting explanations of complex social issues.
 Sociology students should be proficient at gathering and analyzing information, thinking abstractly, asking challenging questions, writing well, and making oral presentations to help others develop insight and make decisions.

 What professional growth opportunities are there outside the classroom?